 One angler told the Statesman Journal’s Henry Miller that he switches to fishing with Acme’s Little Cleo or Kastmaster lures when ODFW stocks the brooders.

-Both ponds are open year-round and have more modest fisheries for bass and panfish species, especially Walter Wirth.
+Both ponds are open year-round and have more modest fisheries for bass and panfish species.

 Walter Wirth Lake Fishing

-At 20 acres, this is the larger of the two stocked ponds in Salem and also gets the lion’s share of hatchery trout, often in batches of about 2,000 fish, give or take a few hundred.
+At 20 acres, this is the larger of the two stocked ponds in Salem.
+Historically it has gotten the lion’s share of hatchery trout, often in batches of about 1,000 to 2,000 fish, give or take a few hundred.

-In fact, Walter Wirth can get some 25,000 or more trout over the course of a calendar year; that’s as many fish as many of the region’s must larger reservoirs receive annually, but spread out over time and in a more easily fished location.
+In fact, Walter Wirth is once again scheduled to get close to the 20,000 mark with stocked trout over the course of a calendar year; that’s as many fish as many of the region’s much larger reservoirs receive annually but spread out over time and in a more easily fished location.

-Walter Wirth also is in the nicer setting of the two, sitting within Cascades Gateway City Park just on on the west side of Interstate 5 but reached from Turner Road Southeast.
+Historically, Walter Wirth is also in the nicer setting of the two, sitting within Cascades Gateway City Park just on the west side of Interstate 5 but reached from Turner Road Southeast.
 Use the access road just south of Walmart.

 Walter Wirth also has a fair fishery for warmwater species, with populations of largemouth bass, bluegill, brown bullhead and white crappie.

-Anglers also have reported catching large channel catfish here.
+Anglers also have reported catching large channel catfish here, though usually not many.
 (For more about this type of fishing, read our popular Best Catfish Fishing in Oregon.)